 Jammie is the oldest of six children.
 She has two sisters and three brothers and visits her family as often as possible.
 She has a passion for music and knows how to play the French Horn, Alto Saxophone, Tenor Saxophone, and the Flute.
 In her spare time, she enjoys learning how to paint, sew, and knit with her friends.

 Our Support Staff

 Mollie graduated from Smith College in Northampton, MA with a Bachelor’s Degree in English and a minor in psychology.
 During college Mollie interned at the United States District Court for the Eastern District of North Carolina in Raleigh.
 Observing the dynamics in the courtroom between lawyers, judges, and witnesses was an exciting and truly eye-opening experience.
 After college Mollie worked at the Raleigh Police Department as a volunteer and partook in ride-along with other volunteers.
 Both of these experiences commenced her passion for the field of law.
 Mollie obtained her paralegal certificate from Meredith College.

 To take a break from law Mollie enjoys reading books, preferably historical fiction by Philippa Gregory, and hiking along North Carolina trails with her small, yet feisty, dog.

-Sarah performs administrative services at Matheson Law Office and is the first contact for our clients.
+Sarah performs administrative services at Matheson & Associates PLLC and is the first contact for our clients.
 Additionally, Sarah assists Attorney Matheson with our traffic clients as they proceed through the Wake County Justice System.

-In her spare time, Sarah proudly supports the Florida State Seminoles and enjoys tutoring some of her former students.
+In her spare time, Sarah proudly supports the Florida State Seminoles and enjoys spending time with her niece and nephew!